Community Resources

 Project MALES (Mentoring to Achieve Latino Educational Success)

-Division of Diversity and Community Engagement (DDCE) works with a broad range of student, faculty, staff and community constituents to help The University of Texas at Austin connect its intellectual resources to communities across Texas and offer education to those who may face the greatest challenges in accessing it.
-The division focuses on four core pillars: campus culture, community engagement, education pipeline and research.
+The Division of Campus and Community Engagement is a national model for integrating access and belonging into the University’s core mission.
+It works with a broad range of students, faculty, staff and community constituents to help The University of Texas at Austin connect its intellectual resources to communities across Texas and offer education to those who may face the most significant challenges in accessing it.
+The Division focuses on four core pillars: student success, campus engagement, community engagement, and advancing access and belonging.

 RGV Familia